 PARK (2) English

-, this was a name for someone who worked in or lived in a park.
+, of Germanic origin.
+This was a name for someone who worked in or lived in a park.

 Occupational name for a maker of rosaries, also called paternosters.
 They are derived from the Latin phrase pater noster